Dub1n/SVR-GUI/README.md

 The 'Train and Test' button does the same as pressing the 'Train Model', 'Send to Test', and 'Test Model' buttons in sequence so as to save time.

-## Other

-Do not close the plots before they automatically close, otherwise they might not be able to be saved or displayed in the app

-Try to store the application folder in a path that does not contain any whitespaces (spaces in the folder names) as this may cause issues.

 Preferences
 ===========